AbsaOSS/pramen/README.md

     # For weekly jobs the default is:  "lastMonday(@runDate)"
     # For monthly jobs the default is: "beginOfMonth(@runDate)"
     info.date.expr = "@runDate"

+    # If true (default) jobs in this operation is allowed to run in parallel.
+    # It makes sense to set it to false for jobs that take a lot of cluster resources.
+    allow.parallel = true

     tables = [
       {